-It is refreshing, soothing, and cooling.
+Some peppermint benefits are well-known; it’s refreshing, soothing, and cooling.

 Peppermint is a powerful plant that is so good for your body that it truly deserves to be called a superfood.
-It is known for its cooling sensation and is commonly used in both fresh and dried forms, as well as, as an essential oil.
-It is the ingredient of peppermint teas, green juices, smoothies, salads, sauces, dressings, and desserts.
+It is known for its cooling sensation and is commonly used in both fresh and dried forms, as well as an essential oil.
+It is the star ingredient of peppermint teas, green juices, smoothies, salads, sauces, dressings, and desserts.
 Peppermint’s benefits are similar to other plants in the mint family, including spearmint.

 Peppermint benefits your lungs as well, it seems.
 Scientists have found that peppermint oil has powerful antimicrobial, antiviral, and antioxidant properties.
-As a result, peppermint can unclog your sinuses, clear mucus and congestion, and open your airways.
+As a result, peppermint could unclog your sinuses, clear mucus and congestion, and open your airways.
 You can diffuse peppermint oil or use it topically as a rub, or opt for a delicious peppermint tea.

 Peppermint tea’s benefits for your airways seem endless.
 It is not only great if you are dealing with a cold, sinus infections or allergies, but researchers have found that peppermint benefits those with asthma as well.

 Stress is not only annoying, but it can lower your cognitive performance.
 Did you know that peppermint tea benefits you when you are stressed?
-Research suggests that peppermint can offer a mentally relaxing effect that can lead to lower stress levels and increased cognitive performance.
+Research suggests that peppermint can offer a mentally relaxing effect that could lead to lower stress levels and increased cognitive performance.